 Igalia is highly experienced with the different open source graphics pipelines on Linux.
 Along the way, we’ve built accelerated compositors, integrated display servers (Wayland/Weston), eliminated hardware bottlenecks, optimized rendering of web browsers, and perfected font display.

-We have maintained gstreamer-vaapi GStreamer plugins to provide hardware-accelerated encoding/decoding support for most Intel-based platforms and some AMD-based GPUs as well.
+We have maintained gstreamer-vaapi GStreamer plugins to provide hardware-accelerated encoding/decoding support for most Intel-based platforms and some AMD-based GPUs as well, and we have also worked on Vulkan Video support for GStreamer.

 Igalia has experienced engineers with strong complementary graphics backgrounds that offer: